Lola Hoffmann: Later years

-When Hoffman was 60 years old, she began to suffer from glaucoma.
-After many operations, her right eye had to be removed.
-Later glaucoma also developed in her healthy left eye, and soon she was almost blind, although she continued to read by using a magnifying glass.
+Hoffman developed glaucoma when she was 60 years old.
+Her right eye was after numerous surgeries.
+Later, glaucoma developed in her previously healthy left eye, and she was soon almost blind, requiring a magnifying lens to read.

-After 1964, Lola became increasingly involved in Eastern meditation techniques and philosophy.
-She began practicing Hatha yoga, t'ai chi and psychodance.
-After reading Richard Wilhelm's German translation of the classic Chinese text, I Ching, the Book of Changes, and she decided to write a Spanish translation of I Ching, finishing in 1971.
+After 1964, Hoffmann became increasingly involved in Eastern meditation techniques and philosophy.
+She began practicing Hatha yoga, tai chi and psychodance.
+After reading Richard Wilhelm's German translation of the classic Chinese text, I Ching (The Book of Changes), she decided to write a Spanish translation of I Ching, which she completed in 1971.

 She became gravely ill in 1983, five years before her death.
 During this time she had a religious experience which reaffirmed her faith in God.

-Although Lola believed in individual change, most of her life she avoided political action.
+Although Hoffmann believed in individual change, most of her life she avoided political action.
 However, she decided to join the Planetary Initiative for the World We Choose when it came to Chile in 1983.
 In fact, she was the main speaker at the first session held in Chile.
 During the final years of her life, she participated in several collective actions and she became a founding member of La Casa de la Paz in 1985.

 Her last four years were spent in Peñalolén, a suburb of Santiago, on land belonging to her daughter, renowned botanist Adriana Hoffmann.
-There they build a near exact replica of her house.
+They built a near-exact replica of her house on this property.

 In her final years she frequently experienced altered states of consciousness.
-She continued seeing her patients, students and friends up to weeks before she died.
+She continued seeing her patients, students, and friends up until the weeks before her death.
 Upon getting up one night, she fell and broke her hip.
 A few days later, at 84 years of age, she died in Santiago.